-Sharing children with your co-parent means learning techniques geared towards joint decision making.
+Sharing children with your co-parent means learning techniques geared towards joint decision-making.
 A potential relocation changes family dynamics.
-To maximize the well-being of your children it is important to consider all factors related to relocation.
-Relocation is neither a good nor bad thing, necessarily.
-However, the relocation attempts of your family are impactful on you, your co-parent and your child.
+To maximize the well-being of your children, it is important to consider all factors related to relocation.
+Relocation is neither a good nor a bad thing, necessarily.
+However, the relocation attempts of your family are impactful on you, your co-parent, and your child.

 The impact of relocation on family dynamics